All existing Chorus desk phones will be removed and the project will not supply personal handsets or headsets.

 Transitioning personal lines to Teams Phone

-Telephone coordinators can already move personal lines to Teams Phone using Phoneman, and will be responsible for undertaking this at the appropriate time.
+Telephone Coordinators will need to move personal lines to Teams Phone, using Phoneman, at the appropriate time.

 There are more than 10,000 common area devices in use currently across the collegiate University.
 These are handsets located in communal or shared areas allowing more than one person to make or receive calls (for example, receptions areas, porters’ lodges).
 The introduction of Teams Phone could result in some of these common areas no longer requiring a physical handset and the table below outlines the options for moving these lines.
 If you are unsure about the best solution to use or need further advice, please contact the project team.